 So if grandparents want to be involved, and are able to be involved, here are a few suggestions about how they might participate in helping to support their college student.

 - Grandparents may want to visit the college.
 They might participate in Family Weekend, or, depending on distance, make a visit to have lunch or dinner with the student or attend a sporting or cultural event.
-The student may enjoy showing off his new “home” to his grandparents, and they will be able to better visualize his environment.
+The student may enjoy showing off his new ”home” to their grandparents, and they will be able to better visualize the student’s environment.